adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Some browsers don't support Javascript so relying on it for the core experience is ill-advised.
 Some people install plugins, such as those that disable tracking, these can cause script to break i.e. when one script references another object in a *blocked* script.

-Sometimes times the network is at fault.
+Sometimes the network is at fault.
 Only some of the script makes it down the wire.
 Perhaps a firewall or proxy messed with it.
 This actually happened to me when I worked at Deutsche Telekom.
 The network had the audacity to strip what it thought was a comment inside a well-known library, but it was actually a regex.
 Mobile networks can often do these things in the name of performance but it actually broke several sites fatally.

 *Note: having the latest iPhone with Javascript enabled made no difference.*